DanielMax937/github-search/README.md

 4. Wait for the process to complete (this may take a few minutes)

 **What happens during indexing:**
-- Repository is cloned to a temporary directory
+- Repository is cloned to `.temp/` directory in project root
 - Gemini CLI analyzes the entire codebase
 - Output is chunked and embedded using LangChain
 - Chunks are stored in the vector database
+- Temporary directory is automatically cleaned up after indexing

 ### Chatting with Repositories